digital-standard/ThreeDPoseTracker/README.md

 # ThreeDPoseTracker (preparing now)
 ## Install and Tutorial
 ### Download and put files
-1. Download the zip file from the releases page and unzip it.
+1. Download the zip file from the releases page and unzip it.</br>

 2. Download onnx from our home page by clicking following URL in our HP.</br>
    https://digital-standard.com/threedpose/models/HighQualityTrainedModel.nn